Barclays' Analyst Provides Guidance for This Canadian Energy Stock

-Barclays analyst Christopher Tillett maintained a Hold rating on Genesis Energy (GEL) yesterday and set a price target of $4.00.
-The company’s shares closed last Monday at $3.34, close to its 52-week low of $2.58.
+In a report released yesterday, Christine Cho, CFA from Barclays maintained a Hold rating on New Fortress Energy (NFE), with a price target of $16.00.
+The company’s shares closed last Monday at $8.93, close to its 52-week low of $7.01.

-According to TipRanks.com, Tillett is a 4-star analyst with an average return of 6.8% and a 53.3% success rate.
-Tillett covers the Basic Materials sector, focusing on stocks such as Western Midstream Partners, Dcp Midstream Partners, and CNX Midstream Partners.
+According to TipRanks.com, CFA is a 2-star analyst with an average return of -1.2% and a 50.3% success rate.
+CFA covers the Basic Materials sector, focusing on stocks such as Enterprise Products Partners, Cheniere Energy Partners, and Dcp Midstream Partners.

-Genesis Energy has an analyst consensus of Moderate Buy, with a price target consensus of $12.33.
+Currently, the analyst consensus on New Fortress Energy is a Moderate Buy with an average price target of $17.67, an 110.4% upside from current levels.
+In a report issued on March 11, Credit Suisse also maintained a Hold rating on the stock with a $16.00 price target.

 See today’s analyst top recommended stocks >>

-Based on the recent corporate insider activity of 46 insiders, corporate insider sentiment is positive on the stock.
-This means that over the past quarter there has been an increase of insiders buying their shares of GEL in relation to earlier this year.
+Based on the recent corporate insider activity of 21 insiders, corporate insider sentiment is positive on the stock.
+This means that over the past quarter there has been an increase of insiders buying their shares of NFE in relation to earlier this year.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.